PROGRAM AT A GLANCE

 Gain hands-on experience in an active hospital unit or in a long-term care environment in this 150-hour practicum.

 You will require a computer that meets minimum standards for all of the courses.
-Learn more about Bringing Your Own Device.
+Learn more about Bring Your Own Device.